threader/PC-Tuning/docs/post-install.md

 ## Preferences

-- Go through the preferences folder to configure the following:
+- Go through the preference folder to configure the following:

     - Desktop Icon Settings